joshuadavidnelson/disable-blog/readme.txt

 **New:**
 - Add disable author archive functionality via new `dwpb_disable_author_archives` filter.
 Pass `true` to disable author archives entirely.
 Default does not disable author archives because numerous other plugins use author archives for other purposes.
 (A future settings page will provide more flexibility here).
+- Add `dwpb_author_archive_post_types` filter to provide author archive support for custom post types.
+Pass an array of post type slugs to this filter to modify the post types queried on author archives, if not removed by filter above.
 - Add `dwpb_xmlrpc_methods_to_remove` filter to extend the methods being disabled by the plugin.
 Pass `false` to remove the functionality entirely.
 Closes #50
-- Add `dwpb_author_archive_post_types` filter to provide author archive support for custom post types.
-Pass an array of post type slugs to this filter and the redirect goes away, author archives support those post types, and the user sitemap stays in place.
 - Remove user sitemaps unless author archives are supported by custom post types via the filter noted above.
 - Replace the "Posts" column on the user admin screen by a "Pages" column, also adds similar columns for custom post types using the filter noted above.
 - Remove the "view" link to author archives in the user screen if author archives are not supported.